 Pull-apart bread goes by many names, like monkey bread, bubble loaf, sticky bread, and a few more.
 But, whatever you call this bread, it’s so delicious!
 It is meant to be shareable, but once you ‘pull apart’😉 your own piece, it will be hard not to eat the entire loaf yourself!

-What Kind of Apples is Best?
+What Kind of Apples are Best?

 You may see a lot of pull-apart bread made in a bundt cake pan, but I made this Apple Pull-Apart Bread in a loaf pan.
 You can really use any pan you have on hand, just be sure to watch the bake time to make sure the center is completely cooked.

-Can I Make Apple Pull-Apart Bread ahead of Time?
+Can I Make Apple Pull-Apart Bread Ahead of Time?

 Yes!
 You can make this the night before.
 Well, some of it!
 Right after you make the dough you can place it in the fridge overnight.
 Just remove it and allow it to come to room temperature in the morning, then continue the recipe as directed.

-Yes!
 Prepare and bake the bread as instructed, but leave off the glaze.
 Let the loaf cool completely in the pan; then wrap it tightly in aluminum foil.
 (Do not use plastic wrap here; it could trap in condensation and make the loaf soggy.)
 Place the loaf in a freezer bag or storage container and freeze for 2-3 weeks.
 Be sure to label and date the packaging.

 Apple Pull-Apart Bread

 - 3 medium Granny Smith apples, peeled, cored, and diced

 - ½ cup (100 g) light brown sugar, packed